Doctoral degrees require at least 72 credit hours beyond the bachelor's degree; however,

 Students must commit to full-time study for a minimum of two successive semesters

 after admission to the degree program to fulfill the residency requirement.
-Some academic
+Some academic departments

-section of this catalog or contact the College for additional information.
+of this catalog or contact the College for additional information.

 After admission to the doctoral program, the student will be assigned a major advisor,